shubhamkushwah123/insure-me-app/README.md

 **Deadline:** You have until Thursday evening, 19th August 2024 7:00 PM CST, to submit the assignment project.
-It is mandatory to submit this project for completion of the training.
+It is mandatory to submit this project for completion of the training..

 # Project Overview